Guides

 But if you think that the country is satisfied, you’re wrong.

 Germany’s government has set a target to increase solar thermal energy use in the overall country’s consumption to 80% by 2050.
+As difficult as that might seem, it’s possible to achieve this goal with proper policies in place.

 For example, as of 2012, the FiT (feed-in-tariff or renewable energy payment) cost was around US$ 18 billion per annum for solar and wind installations.